Josh-moreton/needatradesman/REDIS_PLAN.md

 ## 2. Rate Limiting ✅ COMPLETED

 - [x] In `src/app/api/jobs/route.ts` (POST):
-  - Import and use `jobPostingRateLimit` to check if the user can post a job.
+  - Import and use `jobPostingRateLimit` (rate-limiter-flexible) to check if the user can post a job.
   - If over limit, return 429 error.
 - [x] In `src/app/api/applications/route.ts` (POST):
-  - Import and use `applicationRateLimit` to check if the user can respond to jobs.
+  - Import and use `applicationRateLimit` (rate-limiter-flexible) to check if the user can respond to jobs.
   - If over limit, return 429 error.
 - [x] Message rate limiting also implemented (50 messages per hour)